Piper Sandler lifts Endo International plc [ENDP] price estimate. Who else is bullish?

 Trading performance analysis for ENDP stock

-Endo International plc [ENDP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.22.
-With this latest performance, ENDP shares dropped by -49.42% in over the last four-week period, additionally sinking by -72.75% over the last 6 months – not to mention a drop of -23.78% in the past year of trading.
+Endo International plc [ENDP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 22.02.
+With this latest performance, ENDP shares dropped by -31.97% in over the last four-week period, additionally sinking by -67.20% over the last 6 months – not to mention a drop of -7.64% in the past year of trading.

 Endo International plc [ENDP]: A deeper dive into fundamental analysis